 Website: Canada Place

-This wonderful holiday tradition is back to celebrate its 31st year!
+This wonderful holiday tradition is back to celebrate its 33 years!
 Come down to the Hyatt Regency in downtown Vancouver and see the wonderful gingerbread creations.
-The aroma of gingerbread fills the lobby of the hotel.
-You won’t be disappointed and its a free event.
+The aroma of gingerbread fills the hotel lobby.
+You won’t be disappointed —it’s a free event.

 Activities: Soar with Santa on a magical Christmas journey across Canada and up to the North Pole.